runceel/ReactiveProperty/docs/docs/features/ReactivePropertySlim.md

 ## Validation

-Slim class doesn't provide the validation feature.
+`ReactivePropertySlim` class doesn't provide the validation feature.
-If want to this feature, then use to ReactiveProperty class.
+If you want this feature, then use the `ReactiveProperty` class.